cvs-health/testaro/README.md

 - package root: main code files
 - `tests`: files containing the code defining particular tests
 - `procs`: shared procedures
-- `validation`: code and artifacts for the validation of Testaro
+- `validation`: code and artifacts for the validation of the Testaro tool

 ## System requirements